The GnuCash Preferences window allows you to customize your

-Auto-Create new transactions — If selected, new scheduled transactions will automatically be entered into the register.
-If the auto-create option is enabled, you could also check Notify before transactions are created so that you will be able to confirm creating the transactions.
+Auto-Create new transactions: If selected, new scheduled transactions will automatically be entered into the register.
+If the auto-create option is enabled, you can also check Notify before transactions are created so that you will be able to confirm creating the transactions.

-Create in advance, days — The default number of days in advance to create the registered scheduled transactions.
+Create in advance: The default number of days in advance to create the registered scheduled transactions.

-Remind in advance, days — The default number of days in advance to remind on new scheduled transactions.
+Remind in advance: The default number of days in advance to remind about new scheduled transactions.

 selected, next time